nikmes/iso8583net/README.md

 # iso8583net

 A highly configurable .net library for building and parsing iso8583 financial messages.
+ISO8583 dialects can be configured using xml files.
+An example xml configuration file is provided in ISODialects folder of the source code.

 The project home page can be found [here](https://nikmes.github.io/iso8583net/)